jncc/catalog/docs-source/api/retrieval.rst

    "collection", "A properly formatted collection name :ref:`collection_schema`", "Yes" "productName", "A pattern for the product name.
-Can include the * wildcard", No "footprint", "A geospatial search filter in `GeoJSON <http://geojson.org/>`_ format and WSG84 projection", "No" "spatialOp", "The spatial operation to perform with the footprint (within | intersects | overlaps)", "No, defaults to intersects"
+Can include the * wildcard", No "footprint", "A geospatial search filter in |geoJson| format and WSG84 projection", "No" "spatialOp", "The spatial operation to perform with the footprint (within | intersects | overlaps)", "No, defaults to intersects"
    "terms", "An array of property term filters", "No" "limit", "The total number of products to return.
 For paging", "No, defaults to 50"